tophat8855/lllnorcal/src/pages/solano.md

     time: "7PM-8:30PM on the 4th Wednesday of the month"
     location: Online
     notes: Contact Nickie for link
-  - name: Vallejo/Benicia Meeting
-    time: "10 a.m. on the 1st Wednesday of the month"
-    location: Zoom
-    notes: Email Corby for link
   - name: Vacaville Evening
     time: "7-8:30pm, 2nd Tuesday of the month"
     location: Zoom